 Artsplosure: The name sounds funny, but it’s actually pretty accurate.
 This living anthology of expression does really feel a bit like an explosion of art in more than a few ways.
 When you book flights to Raleigh in May, you’ll see how the excellence in performing and visual arts is brought together in one place by national, regional, and local artists.
 More than 250 artists gather in Moore Square Park in downtown, where 70,000 people crowd around to see and purchase artwork.
 Six annual prizes are awarded for best in show, and live music and activities for children occur all day long.
 Best of all – it’s free.

 The State Capitol: If you’re a history buff booking flights to Raleigh, then the State Capitol is where you need to be.
 Decked in Greek revival architecture, and built in 1833, this national historic landmark houses the governor and lieutenant governor.
 The 97-foot copper dome and the duplicate of Antonio Canova’s marble statue of George Washington are worth bringing your camera for photo ops.
 If you’re interested in taking a tour, make sure to reserve yours in advance.
 Tours typically last from 30 to 45 minutes.

-Shopping: As tempting as the outdoor excursions and historic landmarks are, sometimes, you can’t resist taking a day just to shop.
-When you book flights to Raleigh, you’ll experience the haute and up and coming stores, boutiques, and collection that are enough to make any righteous consumer swoon.
+Shopping: As tempting as outdoor excursions and historic landmarks can be, sometimes you can’t resist taking a day just to shop.
+When you book flights to Raleigh, you’ll experience the haute and up and coming stores, boutiques and collections that are enough to make any righteous consumer swoon.
 Antique stores are at their best here, especially on Fairview Road.
 Five Points and Regency Antiques are two galleries that have been known for exceptional selections on 19th and 20th century American, English, and European items.
 If you do purchase something, be sure to pack carefully for your return Raleigh flight.